Line 20 (Shenzhen Metro): Rolling stock

-Line 20 will use 9 sets of Size A subway trains in eight car sets (no. 2001–2009) with a maximum speed of 120 km/h.
-It's the first time that Shenzhen Metro use automatic train operation.
+Line 20 currently uses 9 sets of Size A subway trains in eight car sets (no. 2001–2009) with a maximum speed of 120 km/h.
+It's the first time that Shenzhen Metro use GoA4 automatic train operation.
 The GoA4 construction standard is applied to Phase I of Shenzhen Metro Line 20, which can fully achieve the automatic operation of unattended trains after opening, and the trains can also automatically sleep, wake up and conduct self inspection.
 In addition, the train also has more than ten functions, such as train stop control, door platform door alignment isolation, etc.